-During 2024, approximately 71 percent of the water served by the District was treated surface water and the remaining 29 percent was groundwater extracted from District wells.
+During 2024, approximately 55 percent of the water served by the District was treated surface water and the remaining 45 percent was groundwater extracted from District wells.
 The District purchases its treated surface water from the Antelope Valley-East Kern Water Agency (AVEK).
 AVEK gets its water from the Sacramento River/San Joaquin Delta via the State Water Project.

 The water from AVEK is treated at their Eastside Water Treatment Plant.
 The treatment plant receives water by gravity from the State Water Project.
-Screening and metering are provided at the head of the plant, followed by treatment, chemical addition, flash mixing tapered energy flocculation, clarification utilizing traveling bridges for sediment removal, and dual media filters.
+Screening and metering are provided at the head of the plant, followed by treatment, chemical addition, flash mixing, tapered energy flocculation, clarification utilizing traveling bridges for sediment removal, and dual media filters.
 Chlorine is added during the final step to keep the water safe as it travels to your tap.
-The plant is capable of producing 10 million gallons per day, enough to serve the needs of 44,000 people.
+The plant can produce 10 million gallons per day, enough to serve the needs of 44,000 people.
 The District groundwater is also disinfected with chlorine for the same reason.

-The California Department of Public Health updated the source water assessment in 2022 for the State Water Project, AVEK's water source.
+The State Water Resources Control Board updated the source water assessment in June 2022 for the State Water Project, AVEK's water source.
 The assessment evaluates the vulnerability of water sources to contamination and helps determine whether more protective measures are needed.
 Water supplies from the Sacramento-San Joaquin River Delta are most vulnerable to contamination from municipal, industrial, and agricultural activities.
 Also influencing the quality of water pumped from the Delta is the impact of the estuarial nature of the Delta and the naturally occurring salt-water intrusion which is dependent to a large extent on the inflow from the contributing rivers.
 A copy of the complete assessment can be obtained by contacting AVEK at (661) 943-3201.

-In the early 2000s, the EPA required that a Source Water Assessment be completed for existing wells.
-Source Water Assessments are onetime studies that generate information on the possible contamination of a water source from potential contaminants.
-This assessment of the District groundwater well was completed in 2008.
-Wells in the Lake Los Angeles area are considered vulnerable to septic systems and animal operations.
-A copy of the complete assessment may be viewed at: State Water Resources Control Board, Division of Drinking Water, Los Angeles Office, 500 North Central Avenue, Suite 500, Glendale CA 91203, or by phone at (818) 551-2004.
+In the early 2000s, the EPA required that a onetime Source Water Assessment be completed for existing wells.
+An assessment of the District groundwater wells was completed in November 2008.
+The wells in the Pearblossom, Littlerock and Sun Village areas are considered vulnerable to various contaminating activities including the following: known contaminant plumes, utility maintenance areas, transportation corridors, above ground storage tanks, junk/scrap/salvage yards and various agriculture activities.
+A copy of the complete assessment may be viewed at: State Water Resources Control board, Division of Drinking Water, Los Angeles Office, 500 North Central Avenue, Suite 500, Glendale CA 91203, or by phone at (818) 551-2004.